-Most women can take the POP and it can safely be taken until you are 55 years of age.
+Most women can take the POP and it can be taken until 55 years of age.
 See our separate leaflet called Contraception for the Mature Woman for more information.

 The doctor, family planning nurse or other clinician will discuss any current and past illnesses.
 Women who have or have had breast cancer should not take the POP.
 Women who have had a blood clot in the lung or leg in the last 3 months should also not take the POP.
 It should not be taken in women with very severe liver disease or liver tumours.
 Certain medications mean that women are unable to take the POP, especially some medications for epilepsy.
 See the section on other medicines below.

 How to take the progestogen only pill?

-If you have just had a baby, the POP is immediately effective if you start taking it before Day 21 after the birth.
-If you begin taking it after Day 21, use additional contraception (for example, condoms or not having sex) for 48 hours.
+After having a baby, the POP is immediately effective if started before day 21 after the birth.
+If started after day 21, additional contraception (for example, condoms or not having sex) should be used for 48 hours.
+I

 What if I forget to take a pill?